intermine/generator-bluegenes-tool/generators/app/templates/README.md

 npm run build
 ```

-##### Dev build that auto-rebuilds saved files:
+##### Dev build that auto-rebuilds saved files & provides test server:
-Note that you'll still have to serve and refresh the page yourself - we don't provide a built-in hot-reload server.
+Note that you'll still have to refresh the page yourself - we don't provide built-in hot-reloading.
 ```
 npm run dev
 ```

+This will serve your page at [http://localhost:3456](http://localhost:3456)